SEARCH & WILDFLOWER HOME PAGE

 Although these two taxa are sometimes difficult to distinguish from each other from herbarium sheets and somewhat difficult to distinguish from each other in the field when they are only a foot or two tall, as they grow they are distinct in the field:

-C. intricatus is intricately branched with thin stems, grows to only 2-6 feet tall, has strongly revolute leaves, and grows at lower altitudes.
+C. intricatus is intricately branched with thin stems, grows to only 2-6 feet tall, has strongly revolute leaves, and grows at lower elevations.

-C. ledifolius grows with straight thick stems (to 6 inches thick), grows to 24 feet tall, has gently revolute leaves, and grows at higher altitudes.
+C. ledifolius grows with straight thick stems (to 6 inches thick), grows to 24 feet tall, has gently revolute leaves, and grows at higher elevations.

 Both species are quite uncommon to rare on the western slope, but are common in Utah.
 Cercocarpus intricatus: Moffat, Rio Blanco, Mesa, Montrose, San Miguel, Montezuma counties; Cercocarpus ledifolius: Moffat and Mesa counties.